Classics (2022 - 2024)

 CLASS-UA 9 Prerequisites: Elementary Ancient Greek I and II (CLASS-UA 7 and 8) or equivalent.
 Offered every year.
 4 points.

-Reading of Plato's Apology and Crito and selections from the Republic.
+Readings from Plato, especially the Apology.
 The purpose is to develop facility in reading Attic prose.
-Supplements readings in Greek with lectures on Socrates and the Platonic dialogues.
+Supplemented with discussions of Socrates and the Platonic dialogues.

 Intermediate Ancient Greek II: Homer